 It is generally recommended to rebase commits before merging to get a linear history.
 However, this is not always possible or wanted.
-This particularly holds for the translation branch and release/unstable which cannot be force-pushed.
+This particularly holds for translations and the release/unstable branch, which cannot be force-pushed.
 For these cases, use the following procedure:

 1. Merge the branch manually using the command line.
-The example assumes no pending changes in the local master branch and merges the translation branch:
+The example merges the dev/ translation branch, assuming no pending changes in the local master branch:

 '''

 git switch master

 git pull

-git merge translation
+git merge dev/translation

-git push origin HEAD:translation
+git push origin HEAD:dev/translation

 '''